Southeast

 Walk the French Quarter

 This is the heartbeat of New Orleans.
-It is also the oldest section of the city and is called Vieux Carre.
+It is also the city’s oldest section and is called Vieux Carre.

 The French landed in the bend of the Mississippi River in 1718 and started to settle the area.
 Up and down the French Quarter streets, the French influence is evident in its architecture, like the Creole Cottages, the gas lights and the pastel paint palette.

-One of the top things to do in the French Quarter is walk its streets.
+One of the top things to do in the French Quarter is to walk its streets.
 Another hold-over from a different time: the streets are narrow.
-So drivers should park once and wear comfy walking shoes.
+So, drivers should park once and wear comfy walking shoes.

 Bourbon Street is a must.
 Though with little kids in tow, make it early.
 As an entertainment district, the legendary Pat O’Brien’s Hurricanes can be ordered to go.